lzwjava/blog-source/notes/2025-07-01-rustsafetyevolution-en.md

 ---
-title: "Rust: Safe, Fast, and Concise"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Rust: Safe, Fast, and Concise'
 translated: false
-generated: true
 ---

 Rust is a programming language designed for safety, performance, and concurrency.
 Here's a concise introduction to its history, features, releases, and evolution: